 Interactive Voice Response (IVR) uses DTMF and speech recognition to generate the input for the dialog.
 Given that, it is as easy as winking to create a logic that guides the flow of the conversation (Thanks to ECT`s powerful Visual CallFlow Builder).
 Once created, this logic can also be used by other channels such as text messaging, chatbots or mobile apps.
 Hence, all the functionality of IVR can easily be carried to different channels with no additional effort.

 Additionally, chatbots can be used as Souffleurs to assist agents for the case of complex scenarios.
 During a conversation with a customer, agents can be suggested a relevant answer or helpful material by a chatbot that listens all conversations and learns from them.

-Some Other Ideas To Leverage Chatbots And Create Meaningful Contact Center User Experiences
+Some Other Ideas to Create Meaningful Contact Center User Experiences